 Black Friday 2005: Silly Storage and Dancing Robots

-It should be noted that as we scanned these ancient ads, we were shocked to see that Linens 'n Things stores, well, still existed.
-But it also offered the Robosapien for $39.99.
-Were we ever so simple as a people to hope that the pinnacle of robotics would be a mechanical monkey that danced?
-"Look, we'll investigate using robots as caregivers for the elderly later.
-For now, let's focus on dancing, guys!"
+It should be noted that as we scanned these ancient ads, we were shocked to see that Linens 'n Things stores... well, still existed, but also that they offered the Robosapien for $39.99.
+Were we ever so simple as a nation that we believed the pinnacle of robotics technology was this mechanical dancing monkey?
+"Look, we'll investigate their use as caregivers for the elderly later.
+For now, let's tweak the booty-shakin' algorithm!"